craftercms/docs/source/by-role/developer/common/search.rst

 CrafterCMS supports querying more than one search index in a single query.

-To search your site and other indexes, simply send a search query with a comma separated list of indexes/aliases (ES pointer to an index).
+To search your site and other indexes, simply send a search query with a comma separated list of indexes/aliases (pointer to an index).
 It will then search your site and the other indexes

 .. image:: /_static/images/search/craftercms-multi-index-query.svg
 :width: 80 %
 :align: center

-Remember that all other Elasticsearch indexes/aliases to be searched need to be prefixed with the site name like this: ``SITENAME_{external-index-name}``.
+Remember that all other indexes/aliases to be searched need to be prefixed with the site name like this: ``SITENAME_{external-index-name}``.
 When sending the query, remove the prefix ``SITENAME_`` from the other indexes/aliases.

 Here's how the query will look like for the above image of a multi-index query for the site ``acme`` (the SITENAME), and the CD database index ``acme_cd-database``:

 .. code-block:: groovy
 :linenos:
 :caption: *Search multiple indexes - Groovy example*

-    def result = elasticsearch.search(new SearchRequest('cd-database').source(builder))
+def result = openSearch.search(new SearchRequest('cd-database').source(builder))

 |